shanekeran/hungry-postbox/README.md

 - Provide a platform for users who to find new pen pals.
 - Promote my brand throughout the site, including links to our social media accounts.
 - Provide clarity to the user on the purpose of the website.
-- Allow users to independently create, edit and delete their accounts without the need to contact the site owner.
 - Display visual feedback to the user based on actions they take on the website.